|

 similar that it does make me wonder.
 I wish I knew for sure, and if you

-do, please email and let me know.
+do, please email and let me know. |

-bracelet in the 1940s Hobe style with unfoiled
+DEROSA bracelet in the 1940s Hobe style with unfoiled

 rhinestones in green, golden and pale yellow set in silver wire work